intel-analytics/BigDL-2.x/pyzoo/zoo/examples/serving/Recommendation-ncf/README.md

 # Cluster Serving
-This example demonstrates how to use Cluster Serving with NCF model (Neural Collaborative Filtering).
+These two example demonstrates how to use Cluster Serving with NCF model (Neural Collaborative Filtering). ncf_zoo.py shows how to serve a BigDL NCF model, and ncf_tf.py shows how to serve a tensorflow NCF model

 ## Environment